How to Write and Format a White Paper: The Definitive Guide

 Problem statement

 The problem statement specifies the issue the white paper will address.
-The problem needs to be defined and placed into a context to ensure it’s understood by the reader.
+It needs to be defined and placed in a context to ensure the reader understands it.

 Background